stmcg/mia/README.md

 #### Data Set

-We will use the example dataset `dat.sim` included the package.
+We will use the example dataset `dat.sim` included in the package.
 The dataset contains 9,297 observations with a continuous outcome `Y`, a binary auxiliary variable `W`, and binary predictors `X1` and `X2`.
 The first 10 rows of `dat.sim` are: